Rap music is a raw and real form of expression: Arpan Kumar Chandel

 How do you feel your music has evolved since you first started?

-I think my music has sonically grown over the years, while also being more particular about the technical aspects of my music.
-And I believe that training yourself in the craft that you practice daily, and being passionate about it ultimately drives your growth, and enables you to analyse the different facets of your music a lot better, which also includes stepping into the listeners’ shoes and consuming your own music as a listener as opposed to being the creator of it, simultaneously.
+My music has sonically grown over the years, while also being more particular about the technical aspects.
+I believe that training yourself in the craft daily, and being passionate about it ultimately drives your growth, and enables you to analyse the different facets of your music a lot better.
+This also includes stepping into the listeners’ shoes and consuming your own music as a listener as opposed to just being the creator.

 Can you walk us through your songwriting process?

 Writing songs has been a core way of emoting for me.
-And it’s been a deeply personal, yet empowering experience.
-My songwriting process primarily revolves around the feeling/emotion or attitude I’m trying to put together for a particular song, which also often gets derived from the sonics of the track.
+It’s been a deeply personal, yet empowering experience.
+My process primarily revolves around the emotion or attitude I’m trying to put together, which also often gets derived from the sonics of the track.

-You’ve worked with various artists across genres.
+You’ve worked with various artistes across genres.
 How do you choose your collaborators?

-Collaborations have been a special part of my journey which have allowed me to sit with multiple creative minds and come together to create art.
+Collaborations have been a special part of my journey; they have allowed me to sit with multiple creative minds to create art.
 I’ve been an admirer and fan of every collaborator I’ve had the opportunity to work with.
-And I believe that is what has influenced most of my decisions towards wanting to collaborate with a particular artist/producer/songwriter.
+And I believe that is what has influenced most of my decisions towards wanting to collaborate with a particular artiste/producer/songwriter.

 Are there any particular sounds or genres you’re experimenting with right now that your fans might not expect?

 I’m a curious listener when it comes to music.
 So there’s never any particular genre at any point that I might be indulging in specifically.
 But it comes down to what ends up inspiring me during a particular session or the kind of sound/genre that might wrap itself around the music I’m trying to create.
-Music-making always remains a very open-ended process for me as a whole.
+Music-making always remains a very open-ended process for me.

 What can your fans look forward to in the near future?